benchmark-solutions/methadone/README.markdown

 ## Overview ##

-Despite a cavalcade of frameworks, libraries, toolkits and other gizmos, OOP in Javascript is still a pain.
+Despite a cavalcade of frameworks, libraries, toolkits and other gizmos, Dependency management in Javascript is still a pain.
 There's always a catch -  either you need to pre-process your Javascript, or your classes are loaded via XMLHttpRequest/eval (yuck!), or you are required to import dependencies explicitly in every class via a bizarre string based naming system (requiring special IDE support).
+Methadone.js aims to fix all that:

 - Runs directly in the browser with no pre-processing - what you see in the IDE is what you get in the browser.